rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-> The same Intent signed by different wallets will result in different IDs
+> The same Intent signed by different Wallets will result in different IDs.

-## Relaying an Intent
+# Relaying an Intent

-When an Intent is already signed, it's ready to be sent to a relayer; this relayer is going to perform the requested actions on the Blockchain.
+Once an Intent is signed it is ready to be sent to the Relayer, which will broadcast it to the Ethereum network and pay the necessary ammount of ETH to complete the operation.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->